oksanaVlasenko/react-components/README.md

  - **Clear selection**: Users can clear the selected value with a click on the "X" icon.
  - **Tooltip support**: If the selected value is too long, a tooltip will display on hover.
  - **Click outside handling**: Closes the dropdown when clicking outside of it.
+ - **Context Integration**: The component now uses React context to manage state like `selectedValue`, `searchQuery`, `disabled` and etc, making it easier to handle the dropdown's state across different components.

  ## Props
+ **Context-based state:**

 `selectedValue` **(required)**
  - Type: `string | number | null`
  - Description: The currently selected value in the dropdown.
+This value is now managed via context and passed down to the dropdown.

 `label` **(optional)**
  - Type: `string | number | null | undefined`